 Licensed usersmanage customer requests in your instance of Jira Service Management.
-These aremost likely yourproject administrators, service desk team members, employees and even contractors.
+These are most likely your project administrators, service desk team members, employees, and even contractors.
 They track and resolve your customers' requests, transition issues through workflows, and contribute to their team's service level agreements (SLAs).

 Unlicensed usersraise requests and interact with service desk agents for free.
 These are your customers.
-They submit requests via your service project's customer portal or email address, comment on requests, and read knowledge base articles.
+They submit requests through your service project's customer portal or email address, comment on requests, and read knowledge base articles.
 Customers do not require a license, so you can have an unlimited number of customers who can submit an unlimited number of requests, free of charge.

 Most of the information in these documents focuses on two licensed roles: administrators and agents.
-The administrator sets up and configures service projects.
-The agent works in these projects.
+The administrator sets up and configures service projects, while the agent works in these projects.